-Lately, I’ve been consulting with a number of clients who want to set up coaching programs.
+Lately, I’ve been consulting with a number of clients who want to start a coaching program.
 Here’s the biggest flaw I’m finding (almost consistently) in their thinking . . .

 They’re not thinking big enough.